thomaswp/thomaswp.github.io/content/alt/_index.md

           filters:
             brightness: 0.5
   - block: cta-image-paragraph
-    id: philosophy
+    id: teaching
     content:
       items:
         - title: Hi, I'm Thomas 👋
-          text: "I build educational products that **reimagine the way that people learn to program** so they can:"
+          text: "I build educational innovations that **reimagine the way that people learn to program** so they can:"
           feature_icon: chevron-double-right
           features:
             - Express themselves and their values with programming.